cs6-uniwue/Variance-Viewer/README.md

 head p
 :contenttags:
 ```
+(The currently used default settings file, can be downloaded when opening the application and selecting ``default⇓`` )

 ### :css:
 The css tag allows the user to specify the visual appearance of the viewer.